lanice/hyrise/docs/gettingstarted/tutorial4_write_ops.rst

 Additional JSON fields can be checked using ``data.isMember("someOtherField")`` and then accessed using ``data["someOtherField"][i]``.

-If you only use the basic parser, instead of adding this method, you can also omit it and register your operator with ``auto _ =  QueryParser::registerTrivialPlanOperation<NewPlanOperation>("NameOfNewPlanOperation");´´.
+If you only use the basic parser, instead of adding this method, you can also omit it and register your operator with ``auto _ =  QueryParser::registerTrivialPlanOperation<NewPlanOperation>("NameOfNewPlanOperation")``.
 This will automatically register the operator and tells Hyrise to use the basic JSON parser for it.

 2. Implement your Plan Operation